est/zig-wasm-git/README.md

 git engine without `fs` nor `git` command.
 WASM+JS that speaks directly to any git http.
 Inspired by [Cloudflare Artifacts](https://blog.cloudflare.com/artifacts-git-for-agents-beta/):

-> The entire git protocol engine is written in pure Zig (no libc), compiled to a ~69KB WASM binary ...
+> The entire git protocol engine is written in pure Zig (no libc), compiled to a ~100KB WASM binary ...
 It implements SHA-1, zlib inflate/deflate, delta encoding/decoding, pack parsing, and the full git smart HTTP protocol — all from scratch, with zero external dependencies.

-This repo is a minimal reproduction focused on read/write remote blobs over git http.

-Project Goal: **use git remote as a versioned blob store, not a dev workspace.**
+This repo is a minimal reproduction focused on **read/write a git remote as a versioned blob store, not a dev workspace.**

 One branch == one keyspace (`path -> bytes`), one commit == one version.

 There is no workdir, no merge, no checkout — just `read` / `write` / `fetch` / `push`.

 ## Download